COVID-19 pandemic in Fiji: Social

 On 6 December 2020 when two sailors from a cargo ship tested positive for COVID-19, unverified claims on social media stated that there would be a lockdown in Suva specifically in the Queen Elizabeth Barracks.
 The Ministry of Health has denied those claims however strict COVID-19 protocols were enforced at the Barracks as a "precautionary measure" to prevent any local transmissions.

 During the COVID-19 pandemic, academic Tarisi Vunidilo created the social media platform Talanoa with Dr T to enable connection between Fiji's primary school children and their heritage.

 Fijian authorities have ruled out imposing a lockdown in response to the COVID-19 outbreak in 2021, claiming that the public would not comply.
-1 News journalist Barbara Dreaver described the Government's decision as unusual since the authorities had imposed lockdowns following the previous coups in Fiji.
+1News journalist Barbara Dreaver described the Government's decision as unusual since the authorities had imposed lockdowns following the previous coups in Fiji.
 There were also reports of people not complying with social distancing rules and hosting kava parties.

 In mid-January 2022, the Permanent of Health Dr Fong expressed concern about the impact of COVID-19 and the need to maintain emergency mode operations on the mental health and well-being of healthcare workers; citing a World Health Organization report that one in four health workers around the world had experienced mental health issues as a result of the COVID-19 pandemic.

 In early February 2022, FBC News reported that students and teachers at several schools were flouting mask mandate requirements.
 In response, the Education Minister Premila Kumar expressed disappointment in the flouting of mask requirements and confirmed that she was working with divisional and district officers to address the issue.